risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 ### Use the Debezium connector for MySQL

+#### Set up MySQL

+Before using the Debezium connector for MySQL, you need to complete several configurations on MySQL.
+For details, see [Setting up MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html#setting-up-mysql).

 #### Deploy the Debezium connector for MySQL

 You need to download and configure the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html), and then add the configuration to your Kafka Connect cluster.
 For details, see [Deploying the MySQL connector](https://debezium.io/documentation/reference/stable/connectors/mysql.html#mysql-deploying-a-connector).